 We're a team with years of deep, research-backed experience in education — particularly in physics, where the gap between procedural competence and conceptual understanding is widest and most damaging.

 The result is a "trap-first" methodology — one that identifies exactly where students go wrong, uses cognitive conflict to destabilize the misconception, and then rebuilds understanding from first principles.
-We're applying this across IB, AP, A-Level, and GCSE Physics as a continuous, diagnostic-driven arc.
+We're building diagnostic tools for this across IB, AP, A-Level, and GCSE Physics — starting with motion & kinematics and Newton's laws.

 You can't fix what you can't see.
-Every module begins with a diagnostic that maps the specific misconceptions a student holds — not just a score, but a roadmap.
+Every diagnostic maps the specific misconceptions a student holds — not just a score, but a roadmap for targeted intervention.

 Every trap we document, every diagnostic question we write, every intervention we design is grounded in published physics education research.